 Actual samples of this technology and technical explanation materials will be exhibited at the I-PEX booth (6F No. 15) at the 66th Battery Symposium Co-exhibition, to be held at Winc Aichi in Aichi Prefecture from Tuesday, November 18th to Thursday, November 20th, 2025.

-Recently, in order to increase the capacity of next-generation lithium-ion batteries, it is expected that silicon-based active materials, which have a theoretical capacity more than 10 times that of graphite-based active materials, will be used.
-However, silicon-based active materials undergo a volume change of approximately four times that of graphite-based active materials when discharged and charged.
-This means that copper foil, which is generally used as a negative electrode current collector, has an issue where the active material expands and contracts during repeated charging and discharging of the battery, causing it to peel off from the current collector.
-This has prevented progress in the use of silicon-based active materials.
+Recently, to increase the capacity of next-generation lithium-ion batteries, silicon-based active materials—whose theoretical capacity is more than ten times that of graphite-based active materials—are expected to be used.
+However, silicon-based active materials undergo approximately fourfold volume changes during charge and discharge cycles.
+These volume changes cause the active material to peel away from the copper foil, which is generally used as the negative electrode current collector.
+This issue has hindered the widespread adoption of silicon-based active materials.

-To solve this problem, I-PEX has utilized the surface treatment technology and know-how it has cultivated through the integrated production of connectors in Connectors Business to develop a "advanced conductive mesh" with a three-dimensional surface structure and voids, made by surface-treating nonwoven fabric with copper for the anode and aluminum for the cathode.
+To solve this problem, I-PEX has utilized the surface treatment technology and know-how it has cultivated through the integrated production of connectors in its Connectors Business to develop an advanced conductive mesh with a three-dimensional surface structure and voids.
+This mesh is created by surface-treating nonwoven fabric with copper for the anode and aluminum for the cathode.

-CNT composite plating on nonwoven fabricFeatures of the Advanced Conductive Mesh
+CNT composite plating on nonwoven fibersFeatures of the Advanced Conductive Mesh

 - The current collector is made lighter by using a resin nonwoven fabric as the base material

-"advanced conductive mesh" cycle test resultsIn this test, a lithium-ion battery with an anode containing over 65% silicon was prototyped using a "advanced conductive mesh" made by plating copper on nonwoven fabric, and performance was compared after 300 charge/discharge cycles.
-In comparison with the reference copper foil, it was confirmed that the "advanced conductive mesh" improves cycle performance by holding the active material within the metallized nonwoven fabric fibers.
+Advanced conductive mesh cycle test resultsIn this test, a lithium-ion battery with an anode containing over 65% silicon was prototyped using an advanced conductive mesh made by plating copper on nonwoven fabric, and performance was compared after 300 charge/discharge cycles.
+Compared with the reference copper foil, it was confirmed that the advanced conductive mesh improves cycle performance by holding the active material within the metallized nonwoven fabric fibers.
 It was also confirmed that the battery has good compatibility with solvent-based binders.

 | Cell | Laminate Cell/Electrode (One side) |